Faculty of Life Sciences

 - Univ.-Prof. Dipl. oec. troph.
 Dr. Ina Bergheim

-The Department of Nutritional Sciences at the University of Vienna is divided into several working groups focusing on various areas of nutritional sciences related to the impact of foods/ food ingredients on human health and herein especially healthy aging.
-The research of the research field “Molecular Nutritional Sciences” focuses on the molecular mechanisms underlying the development and progression of metabolic liver diseases e.g. non-alcoholic fatty liver disease (NAFLD) and alcoholic liver disease (ALD) as well as their nutrition-based prevention and therapy.
-Herein, the interaction of nutrients and alcohol, respectively, with the intestinal barrier function and the role of these interactions in the development of metabolic liver disease are a main focus in research.
-Furthermore, molecular mechanisms involved in aging associated liver degeneration and the impact of alterations of intestinal barrier function herein are investigated.
-Using different model organisms’ findings from these studies are then used for developing new strategies to prevent and cure metabolic liver diseases as well as aging associated liver degeneration.
+Research Focus:- The Department of Nutritional Sciences at the University of Vienna is divided into several working groups focusing on various areas of nutritional sciences related to the impact of foods/ food ingredients on human health and herein especially healthy aging.
+The research of the group “Molecular Nutritional Sciences” focuses on the molecular mechanisms underlying the development and progression of steatotic liver diseases (MASLD and ALD), aging associated cognitive decline, and immune responsiveness and the impact of nutrition as well as different diets herein.
+The interaction of nutrients and alcohol, respectively, with the intestinal barrier function and the role of these interactions in the development of liver diseases and aging associated decline of the liver and brain as well as the immune response are the main focus in our research.
+Using different model organisms and human intervention studies, findings from these studies are then used for developing new strategies to prevent and cure metabolic liver diseases as well as aging associated liver degeneration and to improve immune response.

 More information can be found at: https://nutrition.univie.ac.at/en/research/professorship-molecular-nutritional-sciences-univ-prof-dr-ina-bergheim/